cn0047/stash/ed/linux.md

 ````
 cut -d' ' -f2 /tmp/file.txt # print column 2 from file using ' ' as delimer

 df            # Show information about the file system.
 df -h
 du            # Summarize disk usage of each FILE.
+du -sh foto/* # Summarize disk usage of each dir in foto dir.

 uptime # CPU load average